Background pattern

 • if someone in your family has had blood clots with an unknown cause

-• if you are pregnant (see Pregnancy, breastfeeding and fertility below)
+• if you are pregnant (see section "Pregnancy, breast-feeding and fertility" below)

 Warnings and precautions

-Be especially careful with tamoxifen:
+Be careful with tamoxifen:

 Severe skin reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis, have been reported in association with tamoxifen treatment.
-If you notice any symptoms related to these severe skin reactions described in section 4, stop taking Tamoxifeno Teva and seek medical attention immediately.
+If you notice any of the symptoms related to these severe skin reactions described in section 4, stop taking Tamoxifeno Teva and seek medical attention immediately.

 Children and adolescents

-Taking Tamoxifeno Teva with other medications
+Taking Tamoxifeno Teva with other medicines

 • anticoagulants such as warfarin (to prevent blood clots)